geoschem/gcpy/README.rst

 To create an environment for working with **GCPy**, we recommend using the `Anaconda Python distribution <https://www.continuum.io/downloads>`_ or curating your own *virtualenv* or *conda* environment.
-Please refer to `our documentation <http://gcpy.readthedocs.io/en/latest/getting_started.html>`_ for more details.
+Please see gcpy/environment/environment.yml for an example.

 Installation